Current quality assessment arrangements, including unannounced re-accreditation audits

 - Failure to meet the standards

-The Australian Aged Care Quality Agency (Quality Agency) is responsible for accrediting residential care services and conducting quality reviews of home care, Commonwealth Home Support Programme and National Aboriginal and Torres Strait Islander Flexible Aged Care Program services.
+The Aged Care Quality and Safety Commission is responsible for accrediting residential care services and conducting quality reviews of home care, Commonwealth Home Support Programme and National Aboriginal and Torres Strait Islander Flexible Aged Care Program services.

 Residential aged care services must meet their 'accreditation requirement' under the Aged Care Act 1997 (the Act) to be eligible to receive Australian Government subsidy for their care recipients.

-Services meet that requirement by being accredited by the Quality Agency.
-Details of all accreditation decisions are available on the Quality Agency's website by searching for the specific organisation, ID or location.
+Services meet that requirement by being accredited by the Aged Care Quality and Safety Commission.
+Details of all accreditation decisions are available on the Aged Care Quality and Safety Commission’s website by searching for the specific organisation, ID or location.

 The Department may also make decisions about a provider’s accreditation in “exceptional circumstances”.

 On 25 October 2017, the independent Review of National Aged Care Quality Regulatory Processes was released.
 The Minister announced broad support for the direction of the report.

 Unannounced re-accreditation audits are intended to capture a provider’s everyday performance against the Accreditation Standards.

 Additional information for residential aged care providers is available.

-Information is also available on the Quality Agency website.
+Information is also available on the Aged Care Quality and Safety Commission’s website.

-The Quality Agency assesses aged care services provided in the home and community and NATSIFACP through quality review processes.
+The Aged Care Quality and Safety Commission assesses aged care services provided in the home and community and NATSIFACP through quality review processes.

 Site visits on Home Care providers are conducted at least once every three years, and at least once every two years for NATSIFACP providers.